sodanhama/cube-runner/README.md

 I have implemented a simple class to create cubes, which act as the player, the platform, and enemies which increase their spawnrate with time, and added a combination of ambient light and directional light.

+I standardised the FPS to 60 as I am using a 60 Hz screen and do not want the game to run too quick on 120 Hz screens.

 I added music from Liar Game OP.

 I have used ThreeJS geometry to add outlines, which makes it look more stylised.